Cancer Resource Center

-The Look Good Feel Better program at Olathe Medical Center connects cosmetology professionals with women with cancer to provide tips about applying make-up, choosing and caring for wigs, taking care of dry skin and discolored nails, and coping with the side effects of chemotherapy or radiation.
-Call the Cancer Resource Center at 913-393-8230 for dates and times.
+The Look Good Feel Better virtual workshop at Olathe Medical Center connects cosmetology professionals with women with cancer to provide tips about applying make-up, choosing and caring for wigs, taking care of dry skin and discolored nails, and coping with the side effects of chemotherapy or radiation.
+Register online or call the Cancer Resource Center at 913-393-8230 for dates and times.
 Registration is required.

 LIVESTRONG at the YMCA

 LIVESTRONG at the YMCA is a twelve-week, small group program at the Olathe YMCA designed for adult cancer survivors.
 This program fulfills the important need of supporting the increasing number of cancer survivors who find themselves in the transitional period between completing their cancer treatment and the shift to feeling physically and emotionally strong enough to attempt to return to their normal life or their “new normal”.
 To register, or for more information about the program, please click here.

 At Olathe Medical Center, you have local access to advanced, innovative clinical trials through our membership with the Masonic Cancer Alliance (MCA).
 Clinical trials are research studies in which people help healthcare providers find ways to improve health and fight disease.
 As part of the MCA, our team of physicians and care staff conduct clinical studies to test potentially new treatments and medications and to improve care and outcomes for future cancer patients.
 Medical research can help people live longer, improve their quality of life and manage or cure disease.
 Improvements to care are possible because of the people who choose to participate in clinical trials.

 Our Nurse Navigators